 One of BrainMD’s highly effective, natural sleep aids is Serotonin Mood Support.

-Taking BrainMD’s Serotonin Mood Support can help increase the production of soothing brain waves, correct stress-related nutritional deficiencies, and promote relaxation that will enable good quality sleep.
+BrainMD’s Serotonin Mood Support is a natural solution that helps increase the production of calming brain waves, correct stress-related nutritional deficiencies, and promote relaxation that will enable good quality sleep.
 It can help you handle the ups and downs of life with more composure.
 This formula includes:

 - Methyl-cobalamin, the body’s most readily-utilized form of vitamin B12, is paired with methylfolate to help ensure the brain has sufficient methyl to make melatonin (our sleep hormone) and has the biochemical tools for renewing and maintaining its nearly 200 billion cells.
 We avoid using cyano-cobalamin, which contains toxic cyanide.

-- Saffron– The world’s most expensive spice, saffron has a long history of being used to induce happiness.
+- Saffron is the world’s most expensive spice, saffron has a long history of being used to induce happiness.
 Saffron concentrated extracts have consistently improved mood, stress, and other mental functions in many clinical trials.

 Lifestyle habits such as consuming smart carbohydrates in moderation, seeking out healthy foods rich in tryptophan, and taking a dietary supplement like Serotonin Mood Support can work together to elevate mood and promote restful sleep.